simengangstad/simengangstad.github.io/_posts/2016-10-15-The-Swift-Project-Day-10.md

 Underscore can also be used to make it possible to ignore the first external name of the function.

-**final** is used for preventing subclasses to override functions, properties or the whole class. **static** for type methods or properties, which is similar to Java syntax (for example Double.abs(var)).
+`final` is used for preventing subclasses to override functions, properties or the whole class. `static` for type methods or properties, which is similar to Java syntax (for example Double.abs(var)).

 *Properties*

-Observing changes to the property with **willSet** and **didSet** is so cool, awesome feature.
+Observing changes to the property with `willSet` and `didSet` is so cool, awesome feature.

 *Lazy initialisation*

-A property that doesn't get initialised until someone accesses it (one has to declare using the **lazy** keyword).
+A property that doesn't get initialised until someone accesses it (one has to declare using the `lazy` keyword).
 This can be useful for loading big files which aren't needed at start up, but later has to be loaded into memory.
-With declaring the property as lazy one avoids the compiler complaining.

 *Initialsation*

-I do like that within an **init** you can set let properties.
+I do like that within an `init` you can set let properties.